When you apply for retirement, you will be required to

 Reduces your lifetime retirement benefit

-based on your age and age of beneficiary.
+based on your age and your beneficiary’s age.

 -